Bridging Identity and Impact - powered by education and global partnerships

 Music in Ghana is inseparable from daily life — from the soul-stirring beats of traditional drums like the talking drum to contemporary highlife, hiplife, and Afrobeats.
 Storytelling through Ananse stories — folktales of the cunning spider — has passed down wisdom for generations, embodying Ghana’s rich oral tradition.

-• Ghana faces a significant housing crisis, particularly in urban areas, with rapid urbanization and population growth outstripping the availability of housing.
-This has led to overcrowding in existing structures and the growth of informal settlements and slums.
-Rural areas also grapple with housing quality issues, with mud houses deteriorating and traditional roofing materials requiring frequent replacement.
+Ghana faces a significant housing crisis, in urban and rural areas, with rapid urbanization and population growth outstripping the availability of housing.
+This has led to overcrowding in existing structures and the growth of informal settlements.
+Rural areas also grapple with housing quality issues.
+Mountain View Journey is working with local architects, realtors, and local authorities to research best ways to invest in quality attainable homes.
+We are looking to partner with local developers along with local and international investors.